LMSAudio/Complex_PF/README.md

 In this repository you will find exemplary results from our ICASSP-submitted paper *Combining Adaptive Filtering and Complex-valued Deep Postfiltering for Acoustic Echo Cancellation*.

-In addition, you can access our implementation of the complex-valued postfilter in the folder *source_code*.
+In addition, you can access our implementation of the proposed complex-valued postfilter in the folder *source_code*.

 ### Audio examples